jigreg/77theSenior/README.md

 (Clear) !issue 1.
 RealTime DB sorting is not supported -> Resolved using algorithm.

 (Non-Clear) !issue 2.
-Walking data must be changed to "int"
+Walking data must be changed to "int".